J4502-fs17/class/README.md

 * [Firefox](https://www.mozilla.org/en-US/firefox/new/?product=firefox-3.6.8&os=osx%E3%80%88=en-US)

 Looking forward to the class!
+Have fun!

 — Elizabeth and Rob